The Gap Fund @ UNM Program is not active at this time. We are currently seeking funds.

 There is no indirect cost applied to the project and no required page limit for the proposal document (submitted proposals are typically 5-10 pages in length).

-The proposal document should be formatted in Adobe Acrobat, Microsoft Word, or plain text.
+The proposal document should be formatted in Adobe Acrobat or Microsoft Word.